xdissent/ievms/README.md

     1.6G    IE7 - WinXP-disk1.vmdk
     1.6G    IE8 - WinXP-disk1.vmdk
      11G    IE9 - Win7-disk1.vmdk
+     10G    MSEdge - Win10-disk1.vmdk
-     37G    total
+     47G    total

 Bandwidth requirements
 ----------------------

-A full installation will download roughly 7.5G of data.
+A full installation will download roughly 12.5G of data.

 **NOTE:** Reusing the XP VM for IE7 and IE8 (the default) saves an incredible amount of space and bandwidth.
-If it is disabled (`REUSE_XP=no`) the disk space required climbs to 74G (39G if cleaned post-install) and around 17G will be downloaded.
+If it is disabled (`REUSE_XP=no`) the disk space required climbs to 95G (49G if cleaned post-install) and around 22G will be downloaded.
 Reusing the Win7 VM on the other hand (also the default), saves tons of bandwidth but pretty much breaks even on disk space.
 Disable it with `REUSE_WIN7=no`.